 Of course, since the top of the shape is closer to the light source, this part must be lighter.
 On the opposite, the bottom of each shape must be colored with a darker tone of green.

 You can also add new shadows by drawing new solid shapes.
 As you can see above, the goal is to make lighting alive and relevant.
 Portions of the character that are hidden (like the right hand) must be filled with a new solid shape.
 Make sure that all new shapes are necessary and added to the appropriated areas.

 The previous version was nice, but I felt like the dinosaur was in an interrogation room!
 We need softer shadows, so pick up the tool used to play with the opacity of objects.
 Then, partially hide the dark shapes drawn earlier to end up with a nice and soft result as seen above.

 Darkness is great, but adding brightness on dinosaur drawings is also recommended.
 Lighting also creates bright areas that give more volume to the illustration we are working on right now.

 Draw white shapes on selected areas (the ones that are exposed to lighting).
 The pink shape must be white to, but was colored in pink just to make sure that you could see it properly.

 Once again, use transparency to hide these white shapes.
 See how lighting is affecting the cartoon character now?
 We are almost done.
 We can perform one last change to make the illustration even more interesting.

 Select the outline and change the color from black to a dark version of the green color used earlier to fill our dinosaur drawings.
 That's it!
-The illustration is now finished!
-Don't hesitate to use the same recipe on any cartoon characters of yours and have fun! :)
+The illustration is now finished.
+Don't hesitate to use the same recipe on any cartoon characters of yours (or the ones below) and have fun! :)